 The most important advice when it comes to obstacles is to never force your cart through heavy growth or over large obstructions.
 Always employ the turn-around-and-pull method to protect your cart.

 Your cart might seem like a beast capable of conquering any given trek or trail, but remember: not all areas are down with wheels.
 Federal grounds that are officially designated as Wilderness Areas do not allow wheels, and backpacking carts are no exception.
 However, park officials are here to help and understand that some patrons have physical limitations and need the assistance of wheels to be able to enjoy the outdoors.
+Make sure you have the correct hiking boots to make trekking seamless.

 If the grounds you’ve chosen for your cart-led adventure doesn’t allow wheels and you are unable to carry the weight needed to make the outing possible, contact the officials in charge and explain your situation.
 You may be granted special permission to take your cart along, and the park rangers will appreciate your having gone through the proper channels.